gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 * Raw HPA images (pseudo labels on kidney and large intestine images)
 * Raw Single HuBMAP test image (pseudo labels on single spleen image)
 * Raw HuBMAP Colonic Crypt Dataset
-* GTEx (pseudo labels on spleen and prostate images)
+* GTEx WSI Slices(pseudo labels on spleen and prostate images)
   * Samples with no abnormalities are selected and downloaded from the platform
   * Slices are extracted using QuPath with appropriate pixel size and saved as jpeg files with ImageJ
   * Pseudo labels are generated on slices